isomerpages/moe-anchorgreenpri/pages/FAQ Updated.md

 </div>
 </details>
 <details class="isomer-details">
 <summary><strong>2.
-What time should we report on the first day of school?</strong></summary>
+I have shifted out of Sengkang to another area, and would like to apply for transfer of my child to another school nearer to my new residence.
+How should I go about applying for the transfer?</strong></summary>
-<div data-type="detailsContent" class="isomer-details-content">Reporting time for first day of school for P1 students on 3 Jan 2023 is 08.00am.
-You may find out more details here –<a href="https://www.anchorgreenpri.moe.edu.sg/files/For%20Parents/P1%20Orientation%20for%202023%20Cohort.pdf" rel="noopener noreferrer nofollow" target="_self">https://www.anchorgreenpri.moe.edu.sg/files/For%20Parents/P1%20Orientation%20for%202023%20Cohort.pdf</a><br><br>
+<div data-type="detailsContent" class="isomer-details-content">You may wish to consider Primary School Transfer Service.
+You may find out more details here –<a href="https://www.moe.gov.sg/primary/transfers" target="_blank">https://www.moe.gov.sg/primary/transfers</a><br><br>
 </div></details>
 <details class="isomer-details">
 <summary><strong>3.
-What is the programme for the first day of school?</strong></summary>
+Can I apply for the Primary School Transfer Services online?</strong></summary>
-<div data-type="detailsContent" class="isomer-details-content">The programme for first day of school will broadly encompass classroom activities with teachers, parents’ briefing as well as school experience with parents to support P1 students to transit into primary school.
-You may find out more details here –<a href="https://www.anchorgreenpri.moe.edu.sg/files/For%20Parents/P1%20Orientation%20for%202023%20Cohort.pdf" rel="noopener noreferrer nofollow" target="_self">https://www.anchorgreenpri.moe.edu.sg/files/For%20Parents/P1%20Orientation%20for%202023%20Cohort.pdf</a>
+<div data-type="detailsContent" class="isomer-details-content">You may find out more details here –<a href="https://www.moe.gov.sg/primary/transfers" target="_blank">https://www.moe.gov.sg/primary/transfers</a>
 <br><br>
 </div></details>
 <details class="isomer-details">
 <summary><strong>4.
-My child is enrolled in the SCC.
-Where should he/she go upon dismissal to the SCC?</strong></summary>
+I am seeking a school transfer due to other reasons such as medical.
+What is the process?</strong></summary>
-<div data-type="detailsContent" class="isomer-details-content">You may find out more details here –<a href="https://www.anchorgreenpri.moe.edu.sg/resources/student-care-information/" rel="noopener noreferrer nofollow" target="_self">  https://www.anchorgreenpri.moe.edu.sg/resources/student-care-information/</a>
+<div data-type="detailsContent" class="isomer-details-content">If you are seeking a school transfer due to other reasons such as medical conditions, you should approach your child’s current school directly for assistance.
+Transferring your child to another school is an important decision, as the change in environment can disrupt the quality of their education.
+We encourage you to work with the school as they are best placed to advise you on your child’s learning needs.
 <br><br>
 </div></details>
 <details class="isomer-details">